Policy

 Respect aims to support referees to uphold the Laws of the Game.

-Breaches of Spectators’ area/line will be reported to the Managers – Serious breaches shall be reported to the League and will be reviewed by the EBYFL Regulation and Rules Sub-Committee.
+Breaches of Spectators’ area/line will be reported to the Managers – Serious breaches shall be reported to the League and will be reviewed by the EBFA Regulation and Rules Sub-Committee.

 Respect ‘Before Kick Off’